Spring Garden Revival

 Hanover Municipal Ordinances for Equipment Operation & Commercial Applicator Standards

-Hanover regulates equipment operation for commercial grub control.
-Permitted hours are typically 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often no operation before 9:00 AM).
-Noise and decibel limits apply, especially in residential areas and on holidays.
-Commercial applicators must register with the Town Clerk, maintain 1M minimum liability insurance, and verify MDAR Category 36 certification.
-Safety protocols include traffic control, equipment calibration, and public notification (24-48 hours in advance).
+Hanover regulates equipment operation hours—typically 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, with Sunday restrictions (often no operation before 9:00 AM or prohibited).
+Noise and decibel limits apply, especially in residential areas and during holidays.
+Commercial applicators must register with the Town Clerk, maintain a business license, and carry insurance (1M minimum general liability, workers compensation, environmental impairment).
+MDAR Category 36 certification is required for all pesticide applications.
+Safety protocols include traffic control, equipment calibration, public notification (24-48 hours), and right-of-way permits for municipal property work.
 Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and waste documentation.
-Coordination with Hanover Building and Inspectional Services ensures regulatory adherence for all commercial operations.
-Hanover Building and Inspectional Services
+For building and inspectional requirements:

 550 Hanover Street, Hanover, MA 02339